-This menu option offers the ability to store your login information such as the User ID and Password
+This menu option offers the ability to store your login information such as the User ID and Password.

-- Activate: You may select the default Community. - Settings - \ User ID (Screen Name): You can store the User ID(Screen name). - \ Password: You can store the Password. - Note When changing or adding a new Community, please check with your Network provider. - \ Binding Protocol: You can select the Bearer type. - Note When changing or adding a new Community, please check with your Network provider. - \ SMS GW Number: You can change the SMS gateway number. - ▶ Rename: You can change the Community name. - ▶ Delete: You can delete the Community information - Delete All: You can delete all information related to the Community, but Default Community settings are preserved. - ▶ Add New Provider: You can add a new Community.
+- Activate: You may select the default Community. - Settings - User ID (Screen Name): You can store the User ID(Screen name). - Password: You can store the Password. - Note When changing or adding a new Community, please check with your Network provider. - Binding Protocol: You can select the Bearer type. - 1 Note When changing or adding a new Community, please check with your Network provider. - SMS GW Number: You can change the SMS gateway number. - Rename: You can change the Community name. - ▶ Delete: You can delete the Community information - Delete All: You can delete all information related to the Community, but Default Community settings are preserved. - (1) Note Rename, Delete and Delete All options will only be visible after new provider is created. - Add New Provider: You can add a new Community.